-THERANEXUS AND BEYOND BATTEN DISEASE FOUNDATION ANNOUNCE STRONG POSITIVE REAL-WORLD DATA SUPPORTING BATTEN-1 EFFICACY FOR THE TREATMENT OF BATTEN DISEASE
+Theranexus and Beyond Batten Disease Foundation Announce Strong Positive Real-World Data Supporting Batten-1 Efficacy for the Treatment of Batten Disease

-Lyon, France - Austin, Texas, United States - Mai 13, 2025 - 6.00 pm CET - Theranexus, a biopharmaceutical company developing drug candidates for rare neurological diseases and the Beyond Batten Disease Foundation (BBDF), today announced new real-world data strongly supporting the efficacy of Batten-1 (miglustat) as a treatment for CLN3 disease, also known as juvenile Batten disease.
+LYON, FRANCE and AUSTIN, TX / ACCESS Newswire / May 13, 2025 / Theranexus, a biopharmaceutical company developing drug candidates for rare neurological diseases, and the Beyond Batten Disease Foundation (BBDF) today announced new real-world data strongly supporting the efficacy of Batten-1 (miglustat) as a treatment for CLN3 disease, also known as juvenile Batten disease.

 The analysis demonstrated a statistically significant and clinically meaningful difference in favor of Batten-1 treatment on visual function with a notable preservation of visual acuity in treated patients compared to untreated patients.
 The notable preservation of visual acuity in treated patients compared to untreated patients add to the positive results from the Phase 1/2 study of Batten-1[1] and underscore the potential of miglustat to address critical unmet needs in Batten disease.
 The visual acuity endpoint used in the real-world analysis is the same as that selected for the planned pivotal Phase 3 clinical trial of Batten-1, a design endorsed by the U.S. Food and Drug Administration (FDA)[2] and the European Medicines Agency (EMA)[3].